theon/ensime-atom/README.md

 - [x] Remove "start-server" and let init do it all
 - [x] EditorControl leaks and keeps swank client on stop.
 Fix some cleanup!
 - [x] Remove flowController-thing and look at Haskell IDE.
+- [x] Make "start ensime" to start server(maybe) and client and "stop ensime" kill both
+- [x] setting for typechecking current file: ask, on save, while typing + delay ms setting
+- [x] only try start server if no port-file
+- [x] put console logging under dev-flag or just move to separate log
+- [ ] Wait for analyzer ready msg - (:return (:abort 209 "Analyzer is not ready!
+Please wait.")
+4)
 - [ ] Separate each feature in own Editor Controller?
-- [ ] Make "start ensime" to start server(maybe) and client and "stop ensime" kill both
 - [ ] re-insert activation events when this hits https://github.com/atom/settings-view/pull/371
 - [ ] server will stop logging when atom is reloaded since stdio is piped via node.
 Pipe to file directly from process and tail -f to buffer in atom?
-- [ ] seems I can have two clients attached to ensime server accidentaly.
-- [ ] setting for typechecking current file: ask, on save, while typing + delay ms setting
-- [ ] only try start server if no port-file
 - [ ] getPath is deprecated: https://github.com/atom/atom/blob/master/src/project.coffee#L471 Maybe need to ask about where .ensime is like Emacs.
 - [ ] add a bottom panel with tabs (one for errors/warnings, one for server log maybe)
-- [ ] put console logging under dev-flag or just move to separate log
 - [ ] Isolate swank/lisp - it leaks everywhere
 - [ ] See if we can use code-links for mouse clicks https://atom.io/packages/code-links